Capricorn Season: Honoring our Foundations

 This tale originates from the Babylonians and Greeks, where it was associated with the god Pan or the goat Amalthea, who nurtured the infant sky God with her milk.

 According to one legend, during a battle between the gods and giants, Amalthea threw herself into the Nile River to escape.
-The part of her body submerged in water turned into a fish, while the upper part remained a goat.

-This image of duality – the goat climbing the mountains and the fish swimming in the depths of the sea – perfectly encapsulates the essence of Capricorn.
-It represents ambition and practicality (the goat) combined with emotional depth and intuition (the fish).
+This image of duality – the goat climbing the mountains and the fish swimming in the depths of the sea – is important.

 The Snow Goose

-Other Indigenous stories associate this season with the snow goose.
 This bird, known for its long migratory journeys, symbolizes determination and the quest for warmer lands during harsh winters.

 Flocks of thousands are led by one female, who takes the brunt force of the harsh winter winds and leads the pack without obstructing the path or the view.